NamNamIoT/RAK3172_CANOPUS/README.md

 |                   | Adafruit STEMMA Soil           |       ☐       |
 |                   | SHT30                          |       ☐       |

-All examples not yet available, we have plan update in May and June
+All examples not yet available, we have plan update in Q3-2023
-Regarding One-Wire sensors, we will wait for support from RAK team in Q3 2023.
+Regarding One-Wire sensors, we will wait for support from RAK team in Q3-2023.
 Currently because of RUI3 limitations, there is no official library for this communication standard from Rakwireless.

 ## Information RAK3172_Canopus board